-Pete is an Honorary Lecturer in the School of Life Sciences and is a Principal Lecturer in Learning and Teaching at BPP University.
+Pete is an Honorary Senior Lecturer in the School of Health Sciences and is a Principal Lecturer in Learning and Teaching at BPP University.
 Previously, he was Director for Learning Solutions at Laureate Online Education, where he provided strategic vision and oversight for the design and development of University of Liverpool online academic programs.
-Until 2013, he was the School's Lecturer (Learning Technology), providing direction on the use of TEL within the School.
+Until 2013, he was a Lecturer (Learning Technology) in the School of Life Sciences, providing direction on the use of TEL within the School.
 He has recently contributed to development of the School's Massive Open Online Course (MOOC) entitled Physiology: the Science of Life, working alongside Dr. Terry Gleave and the Centre for Educational Development and Support (CEDS).

 With a background in information systems and web development/programming, he holds a BSc (Hons) in Information Systems (Lancaster University), a Masters in Web Computing (Liverpool John Moores University), a Post Graduate Certificate in Teaching and Learning Support for Higher Education (Edge Hill University), and a PhD in eResearch and Technology Enhanced Learning (Lancaster University).
 He has research interests in electronic assessment, higher education policy and practice, MOOC pedagogy and practice, and threshold concepts